serilog/serilog-settings-configuration/README.md

 ### Destructuring

-Destructuring means extracting pieces of information from an object and create properties with values; Serilog offers the [@ destructuring operator](https://github.com/serilog/serilog/wiki/Structured-Data#preserving-object-structure).
+Destructuring means extracting pieces of information from an object and create properties with values; Serilog offers the `@` [structure-capturing operator](https://github.com/serilog/serilog/wiki/Structured-Data#preserving-object-structure).
 In case there is a need to customize the way log events are serialized (e.g., hide property values or replace them with something else), one can define several destructuring policies, like this:

 ```yaml
 "Destructure": [